Sunday, January 29, 2023

 4. A turnout off the WWSL main line to the OPLC main line and industry complex.

-5. A 90 foot turntable in support of the Sawmill operations.
+5. A 90 foot turntable owned by the OPLC in support of the Sawmill operations.

 Section Construction

 This section is a turnback curve portion of the WWSL layout.
-It is approximately 5 foot wide by 4 foot in depth.
+It is approximately 5 foot wide by 42 inches in depth (restriction due to lolly post).
 It follows standard section construction, except it has three 1x3 girders The two ends of the section are cut out to permit attachment of the module electrical connectors and section interface bolts.
 See the WWSL section construction reference page for the construction technique.

 ROW Design Considerations